-Gap analysis is conducted by constructing a maturity/re-pricing schedule that distributes interest rate sensitive assets, liabilities and off-balance sheet positions according to their re-pricing buckets (if those are attached with the fixed rate) or time remaining to their next re-pricing (if floating rate is used).
+Gap analysis is conducted by constructing a maturity schedule that distributes interest rate sensitive assets, liabilities and off-balance sheet positions according to their buckets which is required to re-priced.

 Interest rate sensitive liabilities in each time band are subtracted from the corresponding interest rate sensitive assets to produce a re-pricing "gap" for that time band.
 This gap can be multiplied by an assumed change in interest rates to yield an approximation of the change in net interest income that would take place from such an interest rate movement.
 The size of the interest rate movement used in the analysis can be based on a variety of factors, including historical experience, macro-economic conditions, central bank's policy, simulation of potential future interest rate movements, and the judgment of SFPL management.